OpenVZ/vzkernel/tools/testing/selftests/bpf/README.rst

 The script tries to ensure that the tests are run with the same environment as they would be run post-submit in the CI used by the Maintainers.

-This script downloads a suitable Kconfig and VM userspace image from the system used by the CI.
+This script uses the in-tree kernel configuration and downloads a VM userspace image from the system used by the CI.
 It builds the kernel (without overwriting your existing Kconfig), recompiles the bpf selftests, runs them (by default ``tools/testing/selftests/bpf/test_progs``) and saves the resulting output (by default in ``~/.bpf_selftests``).

 Script dependencies:
 - clang (preferably built from sources, https://github.com/llvm/llvm-project);